anagainaru/ScheduleFlow/README.md

 ![Batch scheduler](./docs/online.png)

-<sup>* Depeding on the requirements of the jobs, the scheduler will give
+<sup>* Depeding on the requirements of the jobs, the scheduler might give
-another execution order for all submitted jobs.</sup>
+other execution orders for the submitted jobs.</sup>